themangomago/themangomago/README.md

 Passion for technology, cryptography, games & blockchains.

 ### ⚡ Projects
-Currently exploring Nostr.
-Doing some game jams from time to time using Godot.
+Currently working on [Ruins To Fortress](https://www.ruinstofortress.com/).
+And also do some game jams from time to time using Godot.

 ### 🌐 Nostr
 * 👨‍💻 [NostrCLI](https://github.com/themangomago/nostr-cli) | Simple Nostr CLI